P-p-H-d/mlib/README.md

 Or you can use the `cc.sh` script in the doc folder instead of your Unix compiler (it will automate theses steps, allowing you to see exactly the preprocessed code and why the compiler reports an error).
+You can define SUB_CC as an environement variable to define the sub compiler to use for this script.

 If you get the error "assignment to expression with array type", it means that the library tries using the default '=' operator to set an object which is not compatible: